 Personally, one of the most rewarding strategies and one that yields many “wows” from clients is conversion rate optimization or CRO.
-Desirable outcomes from CRO can easily be compared to finding a hidden treasure inside your own business’s website.
+Desirable outcomes from conversion rate marketing can easily be compared to finding a hidden treasure inside your own business’s website.

 What is Conversion Rate Optimization?

 CRO is a tactic in which you test certain elements of your website in order to increase the rate at which someone converts, or completes a goal.
 You may have several different actions you would like a visitor to take, depending on what kind of website you have.
 For example, if you run an ecommerce website, you would want visitors to add items to their shopping cart.
 Or if you are a local carpet cleaner, you might want a visitor to call your sales phone number or fill out a form online.

 There are many different paths a visitor may take before arriving at these goals.
 Specifically, conversion rate optimization is the process of editing those paths in such a way that increases the percentage of visitors that get there.

 Did you know that WebFX is a top CRO agency that can help you improve your conversion rate optimization strategy?

 There are lots of different things to test on your website, but let’s say you have a button that sends visitors to a form on your website.
 You always want to send more traffic to that form in hopes of more conversions, but how might you do that?